- Calculate Curtis-Godson parameters

 where g=gravity, M=molar weight of air.

-The new RFM default (v4.32 onwards) is to use internal values of
+- The RFM default is to use internal values of

 the plane parallel atmosphere calculations completely independent of